 Eating disorders are serious mental health problems.
 They can have severe psychological, physical and social consequences.
-Children and young people with eating disorders often have other mental health problems (e.g. anxiety or depression) which also need to be treated in order to get the best outcomes.
+Children and young people with eating disorders often have other mental health problems (e.g. anxiety or depression) which also need to be treated to get the best outcomes.

 It is vital that children and young people with eating disorders and their families and carers can access effective help quickly.
 Offering evidence-based, high-quality care and support as soon as possible can improve recovery rates, lead to fewer relapses and reduce the need for inpatient admissions.
 Dedicated community eating disorder services improve outcomes and cost effectiveness.

 The Eating Disorders programme promotes early access to effective, evidence-based and outcome-focused treatment working in partnership with children, young people and families.

-From 2016 to 2020 progress towards meeting the referral to treatment waiting time standard (within 1 week for urgent cases and 4 weeks for non-urgent cases) is monitored by Strategic Data Collection Service and the Mental Health Services Data Set and quarterly reports are available on the Statistics section of our website (see the frequently asked questions (FAQs).
+From 2016 to 2020 progress towards meeting the referral to treatment waiting time standard is monitored by Strategic Data Collection Service and the Mental Health Services Data Set.
+Quarterly reports are available on the Statistics section of our website (see the frequently asked questions (FAQs).